Omycron83/Notes/Temp/Vorschrieb.md

 - Foreground: Curvature of the globe, showing outlines of us
 - Middleground: Person with large, blond hair dressed in blue suite w/ red
 - Shakes hand with another person with a large, black texas-style hat and a black suite smoking large cigar
-- left hand side of the oven furnace, factory as well as mountain of coal, us flag
+- left hand side of the oven furnace, factory as well as mountain of coal, us flag, producing large amounts of black smoke, with a poster reading: USA

 Satirizes the politics of trump, who both wants to prevent immigration while simultaneously causing it through inaction towards climate change
 -> Trump